jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/table_optimizations.md

 Data distribution is another important aspect.
 If most of data is bucketed inside the same (or just a few) partition(s), then there is no real benefit on having partitions set.

+*Multiple columns as partitions*

 Usually, it is recommended to set only one column as partition for a table.
 However, it is possible to set multiple partitions if this has the potential for improving performance.
+In those cases, it is recomended to set the lowest cardinality column as first partition.

 Be aware thoug that excessive number of partitions and small files should be avoided.

-Cenario regioes

-OPTIMIZE
+E.g.:
+- Table X holds orders data from all ABI zone.
+- The expected amount of data is huge.
+- Every query should filter by zone and a period of time (creation date).
+- Zone and creation date are well distributed columns.
+- Then, zone and creation date could be used as partitions, respecting this order once zone cardinality is lower than creation date.

+*OPTIMIZE and ZORDER*

+Since AUTO OPTIMIZE is turned on, in most cases this is not necessary.

+For tables bigger than 10 TB of data, running OPTMIZE can help to reduce the storage costs.
+However, it is not recomended to execute OPTMIZE on every write to the table or in a excessive way once this could be a performance hit and the cost on computing might not cover the storage cost.
+In this case, a job could be created specically for optimization.
+This new job should be scheduled in a way that matches the growth pace of the table.

+In case you need better performance on queries that filter some high cardinality column, you can optimize with ZORDER.

+If you expect a column to be commonly used in query predicates and if that column has high cardinality (that is, a large number of distinct values), then you can use ZORDER BY.
+You can also specify multiple columns for ZORDER BY.
+However, the effectiveness of the locality drops with each additional column.

+E.g.:
+- Table X holds customer data.
+- This table is commonly joined to others through the customer_id column.
+- Then, table X can be optimized with ZORDER BY customer_id.